 YMMV: Bad Movie Beatdown

-8.8: He got a bigger backlash than Equilibrium for giving Transformers: Revenge of The Fallen a better written review than Inglourious Basterds (Although Matthew gave it a good score as he went in expecting a movie where tons of things blew up, which is what he got).
+- 8.8: He got a bigger backlash than Equilibrium for giving Transformers: Revenge of the Fallen a better written review than Inglourious Basterds (Although Mathew gave it a good score as he went in expecting a movie where tons of things blew up, which is what he got).
 He eventually changed his opinion on it when he did the video review of the movie.

-It happened again after he gave a lower rating to Inglourious Basterds than the aforementioned Transformers: Revenge of the Fallen.
+- This happened after he gave a lower rating to Inglourious Basterds than the aforementioned Transformers: Revenge of the Fallen.

 Film Brain: Wow, I look like an idiot!